Walker21122008/Hasini---Retro-Gaming-Retrospective-Project/README.md

 - Each tile costs 16 bytes across two bitplanes, giving each pixel one of four values that index into a colour sub-palette [NESDev Wiki — PPU Pattern Tables]
 - Backgrounds are laid out on a 32×30 nametable (960 tiles mapping exactly to the 256×240 screen), but colour is assigned per 2×2 tile group via the Attribute Table meaning colour boundaries are locked to 16-pixel intervals and two adjacent tiles sharing an attribute cell cannot be coloured independently [NESDev Wiki — PPU Nametables]

+### Gameboy

+**Hardware:** The Game Boy hardware manages graphics through a Pixel Processing Unit (PPU) that uses a strictly tile-based approach due to resource constraints.
+Like its predecessor, the NES, the Game Boy uses 8x8 pixel tiles for all background and window layers, but its Object Attribute Memory (OAM) allows for two distinct sprite sizes: 8x8 or 8x16 pixels.
+While it can track up to 40 total sprites per frame, the hardware is limited to rendering only 10 sprites per horizontal scanline.
+If this limit is exceeded, any additional sprites on that line will not be drawn, a bottleneck similar to the NES's 8-sprite limit but slightly more generous relative to its smaller 160x144 pixel resolution.
+[Pan Docs, OAM – Object Attribute Memory]

 ## References

 - Carleton University School of Computer Science. *Nintendo Entertainment System NES (Original)* [VIN155].
 Vintage Computing Collection. https://carleton.ca/scs/vintage-computing/item/vin155/
 - Copetti, Rodrigo. *Game Boy / Color Architecture: A Practical Analysis*. https://www.copetti.org/writings/consoles/game-boy/
 - Copetti, Rodrigo. *Super Nintendo / Famicom Architecture: A Practical Analysis*. https://www.copetti.org/writings/consoles/super-nintendo/
 - NESdev Wiki.
 PPU Palettes. https://www.nesdev.org/wiki/PPU_palettes
+- Pan Docs.
+OAM – Object Attribute Memory. https://gbdev.io/pandocs/OAM.html